Mass in the Catholic Church: Liturgical structure

-Introit, procession, and introductory rites
+Introductory rites

 The priest enters in procession into the nave with altar servers, and with a deacon if there is one.
 The deacon may carry the Evangelion (Gospel book), which he will place on the altar; and one altar server, called the crucifer, carries a processional cross at the front of the procession.
 Other servers may carry blessed candles, incense and a thurible.
 During this procession, ordinarily, the entrance chant or hymn is sung.
 If there is no singing at the entrance, the entrance antiphon is recited either by some or all of the faithful or by a lector; otherwise it is said by the priest himself.
 When the procession arrives at the sanctuary, all bow toward the altar.
 The priest and other ordained ministers kiss the altar.
-Then, when the priest arrives at his chair, he leads the assembly in making the Sign of the Cross, saying: "In the name of the Father, and of the Son, and of the Holy Spirit," to which the faithful answer: "Amen."
+Then, when the priest arrives at his chair, he leads the assembly in making the Sign of the Cross, saying: "In the name of the Father, and of the Son, and of the Holy Spirit", to which the faithful answer: "Amen."
 Then the priest "signifies the presence of the Lord to the community gathered there by means of the Greeting.
 By this Greeting and the response of the faithful, the mystery of the Church gathered together is made manifest."
 The greetings are derived from the Pauline epistles.

 Then the priest invites those present to take part in the Penitential Act, of which the Missal proposes three forms, the first of which is the Confiteor.
-One form includes tropes acclaiming God's deeds on our behalf, and the priest has some freedom in formulating these.
-This is concluded with the priest's prayer of absolution, "which, however, lacks the efficacy of the Sacrament of Penance."
-It does absolve venial sins, however.
+One form includes tropes acclaiming God's deeds on the parishioners' behalf, and the priest has some freedom in formulating these.
+This is concluded with the priest's prayer of absolution, "which, however, lacks the efficacy of the Sacrament of Penance," and absolves venial sins.
 "From time to time on Sundays, especially in Easter Time, instead of the customary Penitential Act, the blessing and sprinkling of water may take place as a reminder of Baptism."
 This ceremony, in which the congregation is cleansed with holy water, is known as the Asperges.